 His second feature Split Wide Open (1999) premiered at the Venice International Film Festival and won the Grand Prix at the Turnhout International Film Festival in Belgium.

-It also won the Special Jury Award Singapore International film Festival, 2000 and the Best Actor Award at the Singapore International Film Festival, 2000.
+It also won the Special Jury Award and the Best Actor Award at the 14th Singapore International film Festival, 2000.

 Distributed once again by 20th Century Fox in a major nationwide release across India the film has become the top three highest grossing new wave films in India.